Samantha Cristoforetti: NEEMO 23

 Cristoforetti commanded NEEMO mission 23 from 10 to 22 June 2019.
 This mission tested technologies and objectives for deep space mission and lunar explorations on the seafloor.

 Personal life

 Cristoforetti can speak Italian, English, German, French, Russian, and Chinese.

 Cristoforetti is married to a French engineer, Lionel Ferra.
 In November 2016, she gave birth to a girl in Cologne, Germany.
 In 2021, she gave birth to a boy.

 Cristoforetti appeared in the final of the Eurovision Song Contest 2022, which was held in Turin, in a pre-recorded message from the International Space Station.
+She participated in the 2026 Winter Olympics opening ceremony.